atreyasha/spp-explainability/docs/develop.md

         2.  dynamic: can use a lower learning rate for embeddings to reduce overfitting as much as possible

-        3.  dynamic: convert embeddings to tensor instead of leaving it as a list
+        3.  dynamic: convert embeddings into a tensor and register as parameter inside model which gets saved with state dictionary object -\> not useful for static case since this would create memory overhaul

-3. Argparse, logging and dependencies
+4. Argparse, logging and dependencies

+    1.  consider whether to pass `logger`, `disable_tqdm` and `tqdm_update_freq` variables directly via functions

-    1.  use `renv` for managing and shipping R dependencies -\> keep just `renv.lock` for easier shipping and ignore other files
+    2.  use `renv` for managing and shipping R dependencies -\> keep just `renv.lock` for easier shipping and ignore other files

-    2.  perform sanity check to ensure cross-module imports are not affected by presence of `logger`
+    3.  perform sanity check to ensure cross-module imports are not affected by presence of `logger`, or otherwise use root logger in case it cannot be imported

-    3.  **extra:** pass tqdm directly to logger instead of directly to
+    4.  **extra:** pass tqdm directly to logger instead of directly to
         stdout: see <https://github.com/tqdm/tqdm/issues/313>

-    4.  **brainstorm:** replace input arg namespace with explicit arguments, OR possible to make separate argparse Namespace which can be passed to main, this could help with portability (needs brainstorming since there are tradeoffs between argparse Namespace and explicit variable definitions)
+    5.  **brainstorm:** replace input arg namespace with explicit arguments, OR possible to make separate argparse Namespace which can be passed to main, this could help with portability (needs brainstorming since there are tradeoffs between argparse Namespace and explicit variable definitions)

-4. Typing and testing
+5. Typing and testing

+    1.  include test code by instantiating class and/or other simple methods which are inherent to the workflow

+    2.  ensure that redefined variables are given all possible unioned types used inside code

-    1.  add mypy as a test case suite, design new and improved test cases using pytest after understanding code completely
+    3.  add mypy as a test case suite, design new and improved test cases using pytest after understanding code completely

+    4.  consider adding Optional type to all optional arguments

-    2.  fine-tune typing in internal functions of `SoftPatternClassifier` since some of them require batch-level testing to ascertain, eg. `get_transition_matrices`, `load_pattern` -\> need to ascertain wither
+    5.  fine-tune typing in internal functions of `SoftPatternClassifier` since some of them require batch-level testing to ascertain, eg. `get_transition_matrices`, `load_pattern` -\> need to ascertain wither